QMatSuite/qmatsuite-toolchain/toolchains/quantum_espresso/windows/oneapi/README.md

 ```powershell
 .\scripts\refresh_qe_source.ps1
 ```
-The refresh script applies patches automatically (opt-out with `-NoPatch`).
+The refresh script DOES NOT apply patches automatically.

 **Manual apply (if you clone QE yourself):**
 ```powershell